DanOsad/Quote/README.md

 You'll then want to 'pip install -r requirements.txt' to make sure you install the correct versions of the necessary libraries this tool is built on (namely Pillow and Reportlab).

 Finally, simply run 'python app.py' from your terminal and answer the questions to produce a PDF in the same directory.
+I had added my own logo as the letterhead, but feel free to modify and use as you please.